 Norte is for happy, healthy, ready to learn kids no matter their ability.
-We believe in inclusion and that every child should have the opportunity to experience the joy of riding a bicycle.
+We practice inclusion and strive to see that every child has an opportunity to experience the joy of riding a bicycle.

-Bikes For All Northern Michigan (formerly, Amigos) is an educational program that teaches confidence, independence, and bike/pedestrian safety skills.
-We invite young people with disabilities to join us for some adventure, stretch their legs, and some fun.
+Bikes For All Northern Michigan is an educational program that teaches confidence, independence and walk and roll safety skills.
+We invite young people with disabilities to join us for the adventure, to stretch their legs, and some fun.

 The Bikes For All program started in 2018 with a successful 4-week pilot program at Oak Park elementary.
-A huge thanks to 4Front Credit Union, Elks Club of Traverse City, and Down Syndrome Association of Northwest Michigan for helping us keep it growing.
+A huge thanks to 4Front Credit Union for helping us keep it growing.

-In addition to our other Safe Routes To School programs, The Great Northern Michigan Bike Train Experiment, The Bike Más Project, and Estrellas, Bikes for All MeetUps are another wonderful opportunity to build a healthy, move more culture at school and encourage students to be active, happy, and ready-to-learn.
+In addition to our other Safe Routes To School programs, The Great Northern Michigan Bike Train Experiment, The After School Adventure Bike Club, and Estrellas, Bikes for All MeetUps are another fantastic opportunity to build a healthy, move more culture at school and encourage students to be active, happy, and ready-to-learn.

-When we are able to conduct our programs in schools, we use bigger balance bikes and adaptive bikes to teach elementary students coordination and neuromuscular control that is paramount to safe, confident, independent bicycle riding.
-This fun and stimulating gross motor activity also facilitate academic learning by improving concentration, developing skills of listening and following instructions, as well as fine motor skills like handwriting.
+When we can conduct our schools in schools, we use bigger balance bikes and adaptive bikes to teach elementary students coordination and neuromuscular control paramount to safe, confident, independent bicycle riding.
+This fun and stimulating gross motor activity also facilitates academic learning by improving concentration, developing listening and following instructions, and fine motor skills like handwriting.

-We have also been able to hold some safe, distanced, and masked-up MeetUps at the Wheelhouse in Fall 2020: specifically, the Norte MeetUps for the Deaf Community.
+We have held some safe, distanced, and masked-up MeetUps at the Wheelhouse during the pandemic: specifically, the Norte MeetUps for the Deaf Community.
 We’re looking forward to hosting more MeetUps as it is safe to do so in the future.

-When MeetUps start up again, should we bring our own bike?
+- When MeetUps start up again, should we bring our bike?

 Nope.
 No charge either.
 Just come to the Clubhouse or Wheelhouse when we’re hosting a Meetup; we’ll tell you which in the event description.
 Bring a friend or three too.